RockefellerArchiveCenter/project_electron_transfer/tests/qa-tests-user-org-admin.md

 			And success notification is logged in Aurora
 			And success notification is displayed

+	Scenario: Edit organization acquisition type
+		Given user is logged in
+			And user has permissions to edit organization accounts And a given organization account exists
+		Then user updates organization acquisition type
+			And updated acquisition type is saved in Aurora

 ## Feature: user permissions

 	Scenario: donor user permissions